Erin Moran: Early life

-Erin Marie Moran was born on October 18, 1960 in Burbank, California in the Los Angeles metropolitan area and raised in nearby Los Angeles in the North Hollywood district.
-She was the second youngest of six children born to Sharon and Edward Moran.
+Erin Marie Moran was born on October 18, 1960, in Burbank, California, near Los Angeles, and raised in nearby North Hollywood.
+She was the second-youngest of six children born to Sharon and Edward Moran.
 Her father was a finance manager, and her interest in acting was supported by her mother, who signed her with a talent agent when she was five years old.
 Two of her brothers are also actors, John Moran and Tony Moran, the latter of whom played the unmasked Michael Myers in the movie Halloween (1978).

-She would publicly accuse her parents of physical and mental abuse in 1992.
+She publicly accused her father of physical and mental abuse in 1992.

 Career

 Moran's first acting role was at the age of five in a television commercial for First Federal Bank.
 At the age of seven, she was cast as Jenny Jones in the television series Daktari, during its fourth and final season in 1968.
 She made her feature-film debut in How Sweet It Is!
-(1968) with Debbie Reynolds, and made regular appearances on The Don Rickles Show in 1972, and guest appearances in The Courtship of Eddie's Father, My Three Sons, Bearcats!, Family Affair and in The Waltons, in an episode titled "The Song", in 1975.
-She also appeared in the television series Gunsmoke.
+(1968) with Debbie Reynolds, and made regular appearances on The Don Rickles Show in 1972, and guest appearances in The Courtship of Eddie's Father, My Three Sons, Bearcats!, Family Affair, and The Waltons, in an episode titled "The Song", in 1975.
+She also appeared in the television series Gunsmoke (as Rachel Parker in “Lijah”).

 In 1974, at the age of 13, Moran was cast to play her best-known role as Joanie Cunningham on the sitcom Happy Days, the younger sister of Richie Cunningham (Ron Howard).
 Moran continued the role in 1982 in the short-lived spin-off series Joanie Loves Chachi.
 Moran later stated that she had only reluctantly agreed to star in the series because she would have preferred to remain with Happy Days.
 She won the Young Artist Award for Best Young Actress in a New Television Series for her role.
 After Joanie Loves Chachi's cancellation in 1983, she returned to Happy Days for its final season.

 In 1983, Moran said in an interview that the Happy Days producers had pressured her to change from about the age of 15: They "suddenly wanted me to lose weight and become this sexy thing."

 In the following years, Moran made several other television guest appearances, including The Love Boat, Murder, She Wrote, and Diagnosis: Murder, and starred opposite Edward Albert in the cult sci-fi horror film Galaxy of Terror (1981).
-She would become estranged from the Happy Days cast, with People claiming that she called them "evil" in an interview, a statement she would deny on a later talk show.
+She became estranged from the Happy Days cast, with People claiming that she called them "evil" in an interview, a statement she would deny on a later talk show.

 In 2008, she was a contestant on VH1's reality show Celebrity Fit Club.
 Two years later, she made an appearance in the independent comedy feature Not Another B Movie (2010).
-In 2013, despite reports that she would be reunited with Happy Days co-stars Henry Winkler, Ron Howard, and Scott Baio in the fourth season of Arrested Development, she did not appear in the revamped Netflix series.